A Peek into the Future of Indirect Tax

 As international regulatory measures continue to evolve, those responsible for global tax management face growing challenges.
 With BEPS, Brexit, and VAT soon to be applied in every major economy in the world except for the US, the global tax landscape is being transformed.
 How will today’s changes affect tomorrow’s tax management?
 What will VAT look like over the next few years?
 Here are five points to consider:

-- A wider VAT base taxed at a single rate – with VAT rates seemingly maxed out at an average of over 19%, countries will seek new ways to gain revenue.
+- A wider VAT base taxed at a single rate – With VAT recovery rates seemingly maxed out at an average of over 19%, countries will seek new ways to gain revenue.
 Governments may tax a more comprehensive range of goods and services ‒ such as applying VAT to financial services, and removing concessionary rates in order to consolidate to a one-rate indirect tax system.
 In the future, will the world’s indirect tax system be modelled after New Zealand’s – the country generally regarded as having the most comprehensive indirect tax base?

 - Cross-border framework based on the destination principle: BEPS demonstrates the need for clear VAT policies on cross-border services and intangibles.
 The response has been the ‘‘destination principle,” which states that VAT should be levied in the location where goods and services are consumed, not in the place from which they originate.
 In the future, will there be simplified registration and compliance protocols to enable suppliers without a physical presence to properly account for VAT?
 In the future, will technology bridge the gap between tax collection in developing and developed countries?